jonnyhoeven/workshop/README.md

 along the way we'll be checking out multiple tools to configure your Kubernetes cluster.

 - We'll end up with your own cluster you can tinker with from your personal git repository.
 - It follows `Infrastructure as Code` patterns where we use Git repositories as the source of _truth_ that defines the desired state of our deployments.
-ArgoCD is very declarative and all configuration can be stored your Git repository.
+ArgoCD is very declarative and all configuration can be stored inside your Git repository.
 - This workshop won't dive deep into Kubernetes, it will teach you some basics interacting with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.